NoMan2000/introToJavaScript/ChapterOne/miscellaneous.md

 When using `function declarations`, the code is hoisted to the enclosing function, or to the global object (`window`).
 This means you can use a function before it's been defined.
 The reason for this is because of what's known as `mutually recursive function calls`, where `function a` needs to call `function b`, and `function b` needs to call `function a`.
 Since both functions call each other, there needs to be a way to load these functions into memory before they are actually invoked in the code.

 Generally, it is recommended to use `function expressions`, since they make the code easier to reason about, although some people like being able to call functions at the top of the code.

+Any variables declared with `var variable = y`, no matter where they are put in the code, will be `hoisted` to the top of the current function scope.
+If they are used before the definition is found, the result will be `undefined`.

 # Strings and character arrays.